-There are several reasons why.
+There are several reasons for this.
 The first two involve the time value of money, whereas the third reason calculates the payback period.
 For a refresher on the time value of money, see our time value of money calculator.

 First, the cash flows at the beginning are larger for Project A than for Project B. Since the time value of money states that cash earned now has more value than cash earned at a future date, we would prefer the project that has higher cash flows sooner.

 So now after year 1, the business can reinvest the $6,000 if the company goes with Project A. If the company chose Project B, it would only have $3,200 to reinvest.
 After year 2, these numbers are $10,000 and $6,000 for Project A and Project B, respectively.

 Since Project A ends sooner, the company can begin reinvesting the funds earlier than it could with Project B.

 Second, Project A has a higher net present value.
 The NPV of Project A is $605, whereas Project B has an NPV of $(54).
-This is another reason why Project B cannot be accepted.
+This is another reason that Project B cannot be accepted.
 The company would be better off doing nothing and earning an NPV of $0 than investing in a project that has a negative NPV.

 In fact, this will always hold true.
 Anytime a project has an internal rate of return that is below the company’s required rate of return, it will have a negative NPV.
 Also, anytime a project has an internal rate of return above the company’s required rate of return, it will have a positive NPV.

 The table below shows how the NPV is calculated.
 The sum of column 3 (for Project A) and column 5 (for Project B) calculate their NPVs.